AlchemyOptions/docs/Configuration.md

 # Configuration

-To use Alchemy Options in your theme, add a function to the `admin_init` hook.
+To use Alchemy Options in your theme, add a function to the `admin_init` hook in your `functions.php`.
 If you've used Option Tree before, this should be pretty familiar.
 A [sample configuration object](Sample.md) for a quick copy and paste is available.

 ```php
 function add_custom_options() {